XKES/q-joshh/README.md

 - 👋 Hi, I’m @q-joshh
-- 👀 I’m interested in .../LUA and python
+- 👀 I’m interested in .../RLUA and TypeScript (RLua = RobloxLua)
-- 🌱 I’m currently learning .../not really learning any coding language
+- 🌱 I’m currently learning .../RLua
-- 💞️ I’m looking to collaborate on .../nothing
+- 💞️ I’m looking to collaborate on .../some game on roblox
-- 📫 How to reach me /joshh#0003 on discord
+- 📫 How to reach me /joshh#3013 on discord